RainbowMiner/RainbowMiner/README.md

 If you plan to mine through Nicehash, I strongly recommend, that you register an account with them ([https://www.nicehash.com/register](https://www.nicehash.com/?refby=c402ea4d-9203-414c-b96e-526e34ad20e1)).
 In this case, NiceHash will provide you with an extra NiceHash wallet/bitcoin address (RainbowMiner will ask for this address during the setup or configuration process).
 This lowers the minimum payout sum from 0.1BTC (for external wallet) to a very low 0.001BTC (for Nicehash wallet).
 Payout via Bitcoin-Lightning channel possible.</details>
-<details><summary>Notes for the pools BlockCruncher, BlockMasters, Bsod, CryptoKnight, GosCx, Hashcryptos, HashPool, Icemining, Minerpool, MinerRocks, NLpool, PocketWhale, ProHashing, Ravenminer, YiiMP and Zpool</summary>
+<details><summary>Notes for the pools BlockCruncher, BlockMasters, CryptoKnight, GosCx, Hashcryptos, HashPool, Icemining, Minerpool, MinerRocks, NLpool, PocketWhale, ProHashing, Ravenminer, YiiMP and Zpool</summary>

 The miner can be setup to mine any coin or currency, that is listed at the respective pool.
 The pool will then payout to the given non-BTC wallet address.
 Take into account, that non-BTC payouts depend heavily on that coin being mined.
 If the pool has not or is not mining that currency, the payouts will be delayed until the pool has mined the blocks.
 Read the pools websites, about the mineability and reliability of a currency.
 It's recommended to use BTC as any other coin could be removed at anytime and payouts will not occur.
-The pools Bsod, CryptoKnight, GosCx, Icemining, Minerpool, MinerRocks, PocketWhale, Ravenminer and Yiimp do not have auto-exchange to BTC.
+The pools GosCx, Icemining, Minerpool, MinerRocks, PocketWhale, Ravenminer and Yiimp do not have auto-exchange to BTC.
 Please be careful, what you choose to mine.
 </details>
 <details><summary>Notes for [ZergPool](https://zergpool.com/?address=&refcode=78f6ec9427d56069f93709d7805a6a56)</summary>